How To Save Money on All Your Monthly Expenses and Bills

 Hiring someone to manage your money can help in avoiding a lot of pitfalls, but it comes at a cost.
-Fees for financial advisors vary widely, with some places charging as high as 2.5 percent, according to Cardiff Park Advisors, and others coming at a comparatively low cost.
-Fidelity, for instance, charges as low as 0.35 percent for its digital advisor option.
+Fees for financial advisors vary widely, with some places charging as high as 2.5%, according to Cardiff Park Advisors, and others coming at a comparatively low cost.
+Fidelity, for instance, charges up to 0.35% for its digital advisor option.

 One simple way to save money on fees is to ditch your investment advisor.
 Someone with a large, complex portfolio containing a variety of assets and tax implications will likely find their advisor invaluable.
 However, an individual investor who is relying on a couple of retirement accounts might find that a simple mix of exchange-traded funds (ETFs) and index funds could generate the same returns as an expensive advisor — without the advisory fees.

 It’s also important to find an advisor who not only meets your needs but also offers a fee structure that fits your investing style.
 An advisor who takes a straight percentage of your portfolio as a commission might make sense if you’re more hands-off with your money and want someone who will take a big-picture approach in managing your investments.
 But if you’re an active investor with a clear sense of where you want to invest, you might be better served by an advisor with an a la carte approach who will accept a flat fee or hourly rate for specific advice or services.